casper-astro/vegas_devel/mdls/h16k/README.md

 ~~Since some of the steps (Extract entity, place pcores in the design, etc) have been done already, so to compile h16k_ver100.mdl, there's no need to run through every steps described in the memo.~~ (This is true only if there is no change in the library that could lead to changes of the port data types, etc.)

-To compile h16k_verXXX.mdl (using the provided pre-generated netlists):
+To compile h16k_verXXX.mdl (using the provided pre-generated netlists)

 1. Enter the directory vegas_devel/mdls/h16k
 2. Unpack fftwbr_core.tar.gz
 3. Unpack pfbfirr_core.tar.gz
 4. Open newest h16k model file
 5. Compile it as usual

-Or going through the standard black-boxing routine:
+Or going through the standard black-boxing routine

 1. Enter the directory vegas_devel/mdls/h16k
 2. Open fftwbr_core_ver101.mdl, use update_casper_blocks(gcs) and ctrl+D to update the design.
 3. Double click on the System Generator block, click the "Generate" button.
 Wait for the generation to complete.